micktwomey/2017-quizbuzz-table-quiz/questions/round2.md

 ---

 # The LEGO set titled “Women in Space” is dedicated to famous women who have contributed to space travel.
 Can you name them?
+(1pt each)
 ![inline fit](lego-women-nasa-redacted.jpg)

 ---